tibsdu91/2nd-project/Readme.md

 ## HOW TO START

-First, you need to install clojure, just follow the instruction on: https://clojure.org/guides/getting_started
+First, you need to install clojure into UBUNTU, just follow the instruction on: https://clojure.org/guides/getting_started

-Then start with the command "clojure 2project.clj" and followthe instructions.
+Then start the chatbot with the command "clojure 2project.clj" and follow the instructions.

 ## USAGE